The Springettsbury Traffic Unit

 We came back to the December meeting with several quotes and options accompanied by high hopes.
 There we learned that the Relief Association had an irregular meeting and denied funding.
 Things really got ugly then, with one Relief person resigning when pressure was brought to bear.
 Considering that virtually all of the volunteers are Fire Police Officers, how in the world could this denial be justified?
 We had nearly $300K in the Relief Account, so it wasn't like we're broke.
 We then turned toward the truck fund - $800K, and were flat out denied.
 The message was that Fire Police are simply not important.

-After several months, the fight came back around, and the Relief Association relented once we proved that we did our homework.
+After several months, I wrote a "justification study" to obtain the truck - it was distributed to the municipality, the police and the fire department.
+The fight came back around, and the Relief Association relented once we proved that we did our homework.
 Unfortunately, we got stuck with a stripped leftover that does not have the heavy duty alternator or battery.
 Guess they'd rather pay extra down the road.

 The truck was displayed raw at a Township function the end of the following September - yep, one week short of a year after it was first approved.
 The truck then went in for stripes.
 The rear was painted red, and high-visibility white chevrons were laid.
 We had originally thought just doing the doors would be enough, but it must have been a (insert term here) moment for me, because when the doors are opened, we'd have lost everything...
 So, we did the entire rear.
 Our paid people were merging with a neighboring FD who used blue stripes with blue borders.
 We used red with blue borders.
 I guessed - incorrectly - that the new FD would go blue with red borders, and that's what we put on the sides of the truck, with the blue being the high-intensity.
 We also ran an outline of white on the white sides, to give a better visual as to the truck's size and position.